cogent3/Cogent3Workshop/docker/README.md

 - ZSH (a more descriptive linux shell)
 - OhMyZSH (a framework for managing ZSH configuration)

+The container also makes a directory `/workspace`` for all files that you will be working on (that will persist between container sessions) and starts a jupyter server in that directory.

+Note the container also sets up a virtual environment `c3workshop` that will give you an isolated python environment, and the .vscode directory contains `settings,json` to ensure that VS code uses only virtual environments to interpret jupyter notebooks.

 ## Building the Docker Image

 To build the Docker image, navigate to the root of the repository and run the following command to build a docker image named `cogent3workshop` using the Dockerfile in the `docker` directory:

 `docker build --tag cogent3workshop -f docker\DockerFile .`

+It should take around 90s to build the image.
+You can check that the image was built successfully by running the following command:

+`docker images`

 ## Running the Docker Container